mjg123/mjg123.github.io/_posts/2017-10-02-JVM-startup.md

 **NB 2** Up until jdk8 CDS used to only work with Serial GC but this restricition is lifted in jdk9.
 I confirmed that the effect is similar with Serial, Parallel or G1 GC.

-So this is a pretty big improvement in runtime, 30ms right off the bat.
-If we had a larger app, it would be possible to use AppCDS to preload more than just java core classes (but that's a topic for another post).
-The other big advantage of CDS is that the cache file is `mmap`-ed read-only, so can be shared between multiple JVMs.
-This has a nice consequence if you're running JVMs in containers, that the shared-page usage only counts towards one of the cgroup limits (although *which one* seems to be [difficult to predict](https://github.com/torvalds/linux/blob/master/Documentation/cgroup-v1/memory.txt#L195-L199)).

 ## AOT